threekeytherapy/threekeytherapy.com/_workshops/seminar-2025.md

 ---
-title: Manuvision Seminar Autumn 2025
+title: Manuvision Seminar 4-5 October 2025
 subtitle: Introduction to working with the breath, emotions and nervous system
-description: Intensive 2-day course to learn the basic Manuvision techniques, including body mechanics, releasing muscles and joints, and working with the nervous system and breathing.
+description: Intensive 2-day course to learn the basic Manuvision techniques, including body mechanics, releasing muscles and joints, and working with the nervous system and breathing
-featured_image: /images/mv-fast.jpg
+featured_image: /images/mv-content-vert7.jpg
-homepage_image: /images/mv-fast.jpg
+homepage_image: /images/mv-content-vert7.jpg
 date: 2023-11-03 00:00:00
 redirects_from:
 ---